chriswang0228/tp_port/README.md

 1. Run Inference:

-To perform inference on the images, run the following command:
+To perform inference on the input images:
 ```
 bash ./infer.sh
 ```
+By default, the script will look for ``` .JPG ```  images in the specified folder.

 2. If your script requires customization (e.g., changing clip paths or input data), edit the infer.sh file accordingly.